 When the FTM board receives the 'ping all FTUs' instruction, it sends a ping command to all FTU boards and gathers the FTU boards responses to a list.
-This list is called 'FTU list' and shown in table 4.11.
-The FTM only accepts a ping when no run is ongoing (defined by the 'start run' and 'stop run' commands).
-When the FTU list is complete, it is sent back via ethernet with the header defined in table 4.1.
+This list is called 'FTU list' and shown in table 4.12.
+When the FTU list is complete, it is sent back via ethernet with the header defined in table 4.2.